chrissearle/what_is_red/what_is_red.md

+theme: Itera
+slide-transition: true

 [.background-color: #FF0000]
 [.header: #FFFFFF]

 ## So tell me - in your own words - what is "red" ?

 ---